Updated on 12/15/2022

 What is a Panic Attack Hangover?

-A panic attack hangover refers to the physical and emotional leftovers you have to deal with after an intense panic attack.
+You’re probably familiar with an alcohol hangover caused by heavy drinking.
+A panic attack “hangover” refers to the physical and emotional leftovers you have to deal with after an intense panic attack.
 When the adrenaline levels in the body rapidly spike during a panic attack, it results in sharpened reflexes, increased energy and alertness, and preparedness for the body to run for safety or fight for life.

 As the anxiety subsides and adrenaline levels drop back to the normal range, you may be left feeling drained and exhausted.
 Other possible panic attack hangover symptoms include: